I’m often asked how much to costs to travel the world.

 It all depends… are we talking about a dwarf goby, or a whale shark?

-Okay, that’s a weird metaphor, but the point is that a year-long journey can be as cheap or as expensive as you make it, depending on where you go.
+Okay, weird metaphor, but the point is that a year-long journey can be as cheap or as expensive as you make it, depending on where you go.

 It’s difficult, if not impossible, to give a precise cost break-down for one year of travel, as there are just so many variables, but it is possible to give a rough ballpark idea.

 The cost of traveling around the world for a year depends a lot on your travel style and destinations.
-The minimal budget is around $12,000 for one person if traveling budget-style in cheap countries.
+The minimal budget is around $12,000 for one person if traveling very low budget-style in the cheapest countries.
 If you add more developed high-income countries, a minimum $25,000 is a good rough estimate.

-This rough estimate is based on my own travel experiences, the various travel budgeting tools I’ve used, and estimates from other travelers.
+These figures are based on my own experiences, various travel budgeting tools I’ve used, and estimates from other travelers.

-But since so much depends on where and how you travel, I’ll break things down into several categories.
+Since so much depends on where and how you travel, let me break things down into several categories below.

 Option 1.
 Travel minimally in cheap countries